cainhill/cainhill.github.io/_off-topic/2025-01-05-powerpoint.md

 ## 1. Screenshot and cite, never recreate a slide

 When you borrow a chart, a model, or a diagram from another source, don’t redraw it in your company template.
 That guarantees it will break the moment templates change.

 Instead:
 - Take a clean screenshot of the original.
 - Add a proper citation.

 This way, the content stays authentic to the source and you’re not wasting time “beautifying” something that isn’t yours.
 Screenshots never get misaligned when the corporate colour scheme shifts.

-This echoes GitLab’s [“No Presenting in Meetings” learning session](https://www.youtube.com/live/32GJ2ehUBhs?si=C89XslkWos23lBGb) — where the emphasis is on *sharing source material*, not re-dressing it.
+This echoes GitLab’s [“No Presenting in Meetings” learning session](https://www.youtube.com/live/32GJ2ehUBhs?si=C89XslkWos23lBGb) - where the emphasis is on **sharing source material**, not re-dressing it.
 The value is in the thinking, not the formatting.

 ---

 ## 2. Only link to stable URLs

 Links rot.
 Intranets get rebuilt.
 Shared folders vanish.
 Branding teams rename everything.
 If you link to fragile or temporary URLs, your deck becomes a dead end within months.

 Instead:

 - Use URLs you know will stay consistent (official repositories, permanent project sites, DOIs for research).
 - If that’s not possible, include the reference in text alongside the link, so the content is findable even if the link dies.